wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 5. cash of at least RM400 (if payment not made ahead of time)
 6. a printed and signed Letter of Undertaking (LoU) (optional, can be filled on arrival)

-Do not worry if you don’t have a MyPass, see: [Is applying for myPASS/Travel Note still necessary?](#is-applying-for-mypass-travel-note-still-necessary)
+Do not worry if you don’t have a MyPass, see: [Is applying for myPASS still necessary?](#is-applying-for-mypass-still-necessary)

 If you are travelling in via the land checkpoints, make sure that you are expected to reach the checkpoints while they are open.
 For BSI, the operating hours are 7am to 7pm; for KSAB, the operating hours are 8am to 12am.
 See also: [How can I enter Malaysia from Singapore via the land checkpoints?](#how-can-i-enter-malaysia-from-singapore-via-the-land-checkpoints)